flimble/Packer/README.md

 - Sysprep, the SID gift that keeps on giving.
 - OpenSSH isn't necessary, plus there is a Microsoft implementation now (but it doesn't work with Vagrant).
 - You shall not get an updated (official) Win2012 Server ISO, you have to spend an hour in Windows Update every time.
+- WinRM needs a huge ceremony before you can connect to the VM (Packer does this for you).
+- You can't run Windows updates inside WinRM.

 ### Resources/references